FIX: XPSSVCS.DLL is missing error on Windows 10

 You’ll completely remove all files and registry entries that are related to the faulty application.
 As a result, there won’t be any leftover files that can interfere with your system.

-If you’re looking for good uninstaller software, we strongly recommend that you try out IObit Uninstaller Pro.
-Once you remove the problematic application using this tool, the issue should be completely resolved.
+Once you remove the problematic application using such tools, the issue should be completely resolved.

 4. Perform a System Restore